Platinum PADI Course Director Oliver Benndorff – Malta

-Platinum PADI Course Director Melita Brown has been diving since 1993 with over 5500 logged dives in Australia, Barbados, Cuba, Dominican Republic, Egypt, England, Fiji, Grenada, Israel, Jamaica, Maldives, Malta, Mexico, Thailand, Turkey and St Lucia and is still actively diving and teaching.
+Platinum PADI Course Director Melita has been diving since 1993 with over 5500 logged dives in Australia, Barbados, Cuba, Dominican Republic, Egypt, England, Fiji, Grenada, Israel, Jamaica, Maldives, Malta, Mexico, Thailand, Turkey and St Lucia and is still actively diving and teaching.

 With valuable experience, knowledge and the quality of instructors already trained, you can be assured of the very best quality education and introduction to the dive industry.
 Since graduating as a PADI Course Director, 100% IDC candidates trained by Melita have achieved a first IE passing rate!

 Melita has won the Malta Tourism Association STAR (Special Thanks And Recognition) award for sports instructor.
 This was voted on by tourists visiting Malta.
 Melita has also received recognition from PADI for excellence in professional level courses.

 - Staff of 2 including 1 Master Instructor

 - Teaches IDCs in Malta, Tenerife and Rhodes